Health Savings Account (HSA)

 3 All investments involve risk, including the possible loss of principal.
 Past performance is no guarantee of future results.

-4 See IRS publication 502 available at http://www.irs.gov/pub/irs-pdf/p502.pdf for information about eligible dependents and a list of qualified expenses.
+4 See IRS publication 15-B available at https://www.irs.gov/pub/irs-pdf/p15b.pdf for a list of qualified expenses.
 In addition, there may be legislation or additional publications that may modify or expand available qualified expenses.
-Please refer to your employer's plan document for the latest list of qualified expenses under your plan.
+Please refer to your employer’s plan document for the latest list of qualified expenses under your plan.

 5 Contribution limits are subject to change and should be checked on an annual basis on the IRS website.

-6 MetLife Internal Analysis (last updated February 2022).
-Cash savings balances in an HSA earn interest through a funding agreement issued to the custodian bank, are not FDIC insured, and are subject to the financial strength and claims-paying ability of Metropolitan Tower Life Insurance Company.
-The interest rate earned on the assets allocated to the funding agreement option are declared to the custodian and are guaranteed for at least 12 months from the date the interest rate is declared.
-There may be different interest rates applicable to different allocations depending upon when the allocation was made to the funding agreement option.
+6 MetLife Internal Analysis (last updated October 2023).
+Cash savings balances in an HSA earn interest through a funding agreement issued to the custodian bank, are not FDIC insured and are subject to the financial strength and claims-paying ability of Metropolitan Tower Life Insurance Company.
+The interest rate earned on the assets allocated to the funding agreement option is declared to the custodian and is guaranteed for at least 12 months from the date the interest rate is declared.
+There may be different interest rates applicable to different allocations depending on when the allocation was made to the funding agreement option.
 The funding agreement option provides the investor with a stable rate of return over time.
 Metropolitan Tower Life Insurance Company may earn a spread from assets allocated to the funding agreement option available under HSAs.

-7 Investing in mutual funds available for HSA balance above the threshold amount required in cash account.
+7 Investing in mutual funds is available for HSA balances above the threshold amount required in a cash account.

 8 It is the employee who determines whether to invest funds, and the employee selects those investments from the platform made available through MetLife.